ballerina-platform/module-ballerinax-redis/ballerina/Package.md

 ## Overview

-Redis (REmote DIctionary Server) is an open-source, in-memory data structure store that can be used as a database, cache, and message broker.
+[Redis](https://redis.io/) is an open-source, in-memory data structure store that can be used as a database, cache, and message broker.
 It supports various data structures such as strings, hashes, lists, sets, and more.

-The `ballerinax/redis` package enables you to connect to Redis servers and to manipulate key-value data, providing functionality to utilize Redis both as a database and cache.
-The Ballerina Redis connector supports redis server versions upto 7.2.x.
+The `ballerinax/redis` package offers APIs to connect to Redis servers and to manipulate key-value data, providing functionality to utilize Redis both as a database and cache.
+The current connector is compatible Redis server versions up to 7.2.x.

 ## Setup guide